stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 ### Custom assertion messages

-To make your assertions more readable you can also define a custom message.
+To make your assertions more readable in your test reports.
+You can also define a custom message.

 ```javascript
 await expect.soft(page, 'should have an awesome title').toHaveTitle('wrong title');